Intelligence = IQ, or does it….

 3.Gardener explores the debate behind multiple intelligences suggesting that there are 8:

 Again I feel that this is good evidence for the aspects of intelligence that would add to an overall score adding to Spearmans idea of g.
 However, Gardener would not agree with this and is even against the idea of validating these aspects so they are under scrutiny.
 I really like this theory and feel that it is overshadowed by current IQ tests.
 It is one of the first theories that suggest intelligence isn’t just about numbers and how well you can remember dates.
 The different bits of intelligence shows that everyone is good at their own aspect and will excel in it given the right resources.
 Given the right research exploration into this theory may reveal better ways to educate children in subjects that they are both interested in and a part of their unique intelligence.

 - Social intelligence = Thorndike looked into this abstract intelligence of –

 “managing others and acting wisely in relationships”

 - Sternberg = Practical intelligence

-Some theorists believe that social, emotional and practical intelligence are far too similar to other aspects already included in the IQ tests.
-Against views of theorists I believe that the last three theories are all aspects of intelligence but ALL add to intelligence rather than being a separate construct.
+Some theorists believe that social, emotional and practical intelligence is far too similar to other aspects already included in the IQ tests.
+Against views of theorists, I believe that the last three theories are all aspects of intelligence but ALL add to intelligence rather than being a separate construct.